VISE Affiliated Labs

 Biomedical Elasticity and Acoustic Measurement (BEAM) Laboratory

-PI: Brett Byram, Assistant Professor of Biomedical Engineering, Vanderbilt University
+PI: Brett Byram, Associate Professor of Biomedical Engineering

 The biomedical elasticity and acoustic measurement (BEAM) lab is interested in pursuing ultrasonic solutions to clinical problems.
 Brett Byram and the BEAM lab’s members have experience with most aspects of systems level ultrasound research, but our current efforts focus on advanced pulse sequencing and algorithm development for motion estimation and beamforming.
-Our motion estimation work focuses on both coarse and fine scale displacements and enables novel devices for tissue stiffness estimation.
-Related work is focused on non-contrast tissue perfusion measurements with ultrasound.
 The goal of our beamforming work is to make normal ultrasound images as clear as intraoperative ultrasound, the gold-standard for many applications.
-We are also developing novel ultrasound transducers to enhance guidance for percutaneous procedures.
+We have recently demonstrated non-contrast tissue perfusion imaging with ultrasound at clinical frequencies, and we are developing novel ultrasound transducers to enhance guidance for percutaneous procedures.

 Contact Brett Byram

 Biomedical Image Analysis for Image Guided Interventions (BAGL) Laboratory

 PI: Jack H. Noble, Assistant Professor of Electrical and Computer Engineering